ARE YOU LOOKING FOR A DRUG TRAFFICKING DEFENSE ATTORNEY IN PINELLAS COUNTY, FLORIDA AND THE SIXTH CIRCUIT OF FLORIDA?

 Remember all consultations are free and confidential, and there is no obligation.
 Please consider us when deciding on an experienced trial attorney to represent you or advise you

 The most serious drug offense in the State of Florida is drug trafficking.
 Drug trafficking laws carry a minimum mandatory prison sentence.
 Most people think of drug trafficking as a crime by a major drug dealer importing drugs.
 This is not normally the situation.
 In the State of Florida, drug trafficking occurs either by the sale of a certain quantity of a drug or by the simple possession of a certain quantity of a drug or specific substance.
 This substance may be a “street drug” such as cocaine crack cocaine, crank, methamphetamine, or heroin or it may be a prescription type drug such as Hydrocodone, Oxycodone, Oxycontin or brand names such as Vicodin, Demerol, or drugs known as Roxies.
+There has been an opioid epidemic in Florida for some time.
+The governor has recently increased the penalty for opioid sale and possession.

 Drug trafficking, under Florida law, is a first degree felony carrying up to 30 years in State prison.
 All drug trafficking charges carry a “minimum mandatory” prison sentence.
 Even prescription drugs can be the subject of a trafficking charge.
 For example, Oxycodone trafficking carries the same prison term as heroin trafficking or trafficking in methamphetamines.